ncatlab/nlab-content/pages/4/6/4/3/3464/content.md

 * Category theory (Como, 1990), 213&#8211;236, Lecture Notes in Math. __1488__, Springer 1991.

-which is one of the overall historical heights of the (quality content of the) proceedings within the tradition of conferences in pure category theory.
-Now it is even hard to find the publisher for the contemporary category conference proceedings...
+which is one of the overall historical heights of the (quality content of the) proceedings within the tradition of conferences in pure [[category theory]].
+Now it is even hard to find a publisher for contemporary category conference proceedings...

 *Some* of the articles from Como mentioned in the lab or relevant